Natural Disasters Anywhere Can Affect Insurance Premiums Everywhere

 - Prepare an emergency kit.
 Families should stockpile medicine, clean water, food and other supplies in the event of evacuation, power loss or other issue.

-- Remain informed.
-Get emergency information from the Federal Emergency Management Agency’s FEMA mobile app, National Weather Service alerts.
-Get automatic emergency alerts on your phone from the Wireless Emergency Alert (WEA) public safety system.
+- Stay informed.
+Get emergency information from the Federal Emergency Management Agency’s (FEMA) mobile app.
+Sign up for National Weather Service alerts.
+Launched in 2012, the Wireless Emergency Alert (WEA) public safety system warns the public about dangerous weather, missing children and other urgent situations.

 Review Your Homeowner’s Policy

-Clearly, understanding your insurance policy and making sure your home and possessions are covered if disaster strikes is critical.
-Getting an annual review of your coverage by an independent broker is the best way to find the right coverage at the best price.
+Understanding your insurance policy and ensuring your home and possessions are covered if disaster strikes is critical.
+Getting an annual policy review by an independent broker is the best way to find the right coverage at the best price.

 If you have any questions about insurance or your current insurance policy, or would like a free homeowners insurance review, please call us at 877-576-5200.